Bachelor of Arts and Bachelor of General Studies in Economics

 Graduation with honors in economics is limited to undergraduate majors who have fulfilled these requirements:

-- Completed all economics major requirements and achieved a grade-point average of 3.5 or above in all economics courses and an overall average of 3.25 or above at the time of graduation.
+- Completed all economics major requirements and achieved a grade-point average of 3.5 or above in all economics courses at the time of graduation.

 - Completed ECON 697 Senior Research Honors